Thomas-Bollinger/Equarius-Support/README.md

 # Equarius-Support
-Support page for Equarius: math formula editor
+Thie is the support page for Equarius, math formula editor.
+This editor is available in App Store (Under preparation).
+Feel free to share your suggestions, requests, bug reports, and any comments from Issues.